darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 - tone mapping controls
 - color-related controls.

-Due to the high number of controls, several related controls are often grouped together in collapsible sections, and the controls are distributed between two or three tabs.
+Due to the high number of controls, related controls are often grouped together in collapsible sections, and the controls are distributed between two or three tabs.

 The tabs are:
 - settings